Agency & Strategy

 The hybrid model most mature DTC brands settle on

-The brands we work with longest tend to land on a structure that looks roughly like this: one or two strong internal hires who own brand, content, and customer relationship; and an agency partner handling the performance channels, Klaviyo, and creative production.
+One or two strong internal hires who own brand, content, and customer relationship; and an agency partner handling the performance channels, Klaviyo, and creative production.
+The in-house team owns the brand relationship.
+The agency drives performance and brings specialist depth.

 What stage you're at changes the answer